mondaycom/vibe/TYPESCRIPT_MIGRATION.md

 3. Check the call to the function createStoryMetaSettings at the start of the mdx file.
 If there are props enums that are missing from there, please add them.

 ### Publish files
-1. Please go over the published-js-components file and move all the paths of the components you converted to the published-ts-components file.
+1. Please go over the [published-js-components.js](./webpack/published-js-components.js) file and move all the paths of the converted components to the [published-ts-components.js](./webpack/published-ts-components.js) file.
-   For example, if you converted the Avatar component from javascript to typescript, then the published-ts-components file should contain the following line: `Avatar: "components/Avatar/Avatar"`.
+   For example, when converting the `Avatar` component from JS to TS, then [published-ts-components.js](./webpack/published-ts-components.js) should contain the following line: `Avatar: "components/Avatar/Avatar"`.
 2. Make sure that the path of the migrated component does not contain an extension.
 For example: your component path should looks like this: `components/Avatar/Avatar` and not like this: `components/Avatar/Avatar.tsx`.